Relic thought to be from Jesus’ manger arrives in Bethlehem

 On Friday, the thumb-sized wooden piece was unveiled to worshippers at the Notre Dame church in Jerusalem for a day of celebrations and prayer.

-In the evening, Palestinian Prime Minister Mohammad Shtayyeh and other officials will attend the lighting of a Christmas tree in the Manger Square outside the Church of the Nativity.
+On Saturday evening, Palestinian Prime Minister Mohammad Shtayyeh and other officials attended the a Christmas tree lighting in Manger Square outside the Church of the Nativity.

+Hundreds of faithful and residents also gathered for the festive annual event, which included fireworks and songs.
+Crowds cheered as the giant tree was illuminated.

+Revelers and worshippers alike will pack the same square for Christmas Eve festivities later in December.